Plain English Breakdown

 - Presidential Search Committee

-- A group of nine members who help find and choose a new campus president.
+- A group of nine members who help find the best person to be a new campus president.

 - Chancellor

-- The top leader of the California State University system.
+- The top leader in charge of all California State University campuses.

 Limits and Unknowns